The Story of The Angel

 Ghostly goings on…

 There are numerous stories of ghosts around The Angel.
 Many have testified to paranormal activities around the building.
 One such story is of a large man in a naval uniform appearing between two tables in the restaurant.
 Former proprietor Mr Mendez testified to hearing loud footsteps upstairs despite no guests being in residence.
 When he and others went to investigate, there was no one there.
-Some years later, Ros Saunders claimed she saw a large, dark figure standing in a closed-up doorway in the Private Dining Room.
+Some years later, Ros Saunders claimed she saw a large, dark figure standing in a closed-up doorway in our Gin Room.
 A similar story has a ghostly figure standing near the fireplace in the Lounge.
 There have also been claims that, on occasion, the sound of children’s laughter and horses’ hooves can be heard down the alley leading to the garden.

 A Quick Visual History